eeonevision/anychaindb/docs/api/Leadschain API.md

 Conversion is "fact" of executing the initial agreement of advertiser with affiliate.
 There may be action, when user filled form data on advertiser's site, installed app or some more.
 The conversion may not be initial approved by advertiser and then it status will setted as "PENDING".
-When the advertiser made a decision about user, then new conversion will created with updated status ("APPROVED" or "DECLINED").
+When the advertiser made a decision about user, then new conversion will created with updated status ("APPROVED" or "REJECTED").

 ### View a conversions list [GET]